datnguye/dbterd/docs/nav/guide/cli-references.md

     # the artifacts dir will probably be assumed as: /path/to/dbt/project/target
     ```

-## debug
+## dbterd debug

-Shows hidden configured values
+Shows hidden configured values, which will help us to see what configs are passed into and how they are evaluated to be used.

 **Examples:**
 === "Output"